AWGL/VirtualHood/README.md

 * Runid
 * Sampleid
 * Worksheet number
-* Referral must be in variables file in the the form "referral=<referral>"
+* Referral-must be in variables file in the the form "referral=<referral>"
 * poly and artefacts list in /data/temp/artefacts_lists

 ## For the old CRM  pipeline:

 ```
 source /home/transfer/miniconda3/bin/activate VirtualHood